vmleon/OKE-first-steps/README.md

 - Create a Kubernetes cluster with Oracle Cloud.
 - Explain virtual machines, containers, Docker, registry, and Kubernetes.
+- Dockerize your application
-- Run our application locally.
+- Run your application locally.
-- Configure `kubectl` to talk to my cluster.
+- Configure `kubectl` to talk to your cluster.
-- Deploy our application in OKE
+- Deploy your application in OKE

 ---